reCAPTCHATheFlag/recaptchatheflag.github.io/source/_posts/UT-CTF-2024/crypto/simple-signature.md

 $$m^d\equiv s\;(mod\;N)$$

-And the receiver of the RSA signature can raise $$s$$ to the $$e$$ power to confirm that the message is actually from the owner of the RSA private key:
+And the receiver of the RSA signature can raise `s` to the `e` power to confirm that the message is actually from the owner of the RSA private key:

 $$s^e \equiv m^{ed} \equiv m\;(mod\;N)$$